openmv/tensorflow-lib/README.md

 You will need to use the `source ci.sh ci_build` to compile the library if you installed gcc via `source ci.sh && ci_install_arm_gcc` and did not add GCC to your path.

+### Edge Impulse SDK (TensorFlow) Changes

+If you edit anything in the Edge Impulse SDK (TensorFlow) repo, make sure to do `python make.py --clean` afterward to delete any cached changes.

 ## Prebuilt Files

 You can find libtf pre-built under [releases](https://github.com/openmv/tensorflow-lib/releases).
 Alternatively, you may include this repo as a submodule and use [libtf](libtf) directly from the repo.
 This will allow you to easily update libtf without having to store the binaries directly in your repo.